deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13184/index.md

 > </details>

-> Table 1 shows the experimental results of applying MindSkip at different granularities (Block, MLP, and Attention layers) on Llama-3-8B and Llama-3-8B-Instruct models, comparing speedup and performance metrics.
+> Table 1 presents the experimental results of applying MindSkip at different granularities (Block, MLP, and Attention layers) on Llama-3-8B and Llama-3-8B-Instruct models, showcasing the speedup and performance metrics achieved.

 {{< table-caption >}}